hhartung/three-beginner/README.md

 - 3D scene with a red ball on a checkerboard ground plane
 - Orbital camera controls for navigating the scene
 - Ball rolling physics with rotation
+- **Click-to-move**: Click anywhere on the ground to send the ball rolling to that position
 - Interactive HTML controls:
   - **Start Roll**: Begin ball movement
   - **Stop**: Stop the ball
+  - **Reset**: Return ball to starting position
   - **+ Accelerate**: Increase ball speed
   - **- Decelerate**: Decrease ball speed
 - Real-time speed display
 - Ball bounces off boundaries
 - Smooth shadows and lighting
+- Smart deceleration as ball approaches target position

 ## Setup